12 Reasons to Invest in Digital Marketing Strategy

 Your customers are researching you, often heavily, before making any kind of commitment.
 That process now goes way beyond basic Google searches.
 Did you know that YouTube is the world’s second most popular search engine?

-Your company’s social profile might be the first place a customer finds you, and can make or break that conversion.
-Having an active and on-brand presence where your customers seek you out impacts their perception of your company, and drives traffic to your website.
+Your company’s social profile might be the first place a customer finds you, and what they see can make or break their perception of your business.

 When it comes to local SEO, reviews are huge.
-Reviews are known to be among Google’s 200+ ranking factors, and are displayed in the search results for your business.
-This includes Facebook, Yelp, TripAdvisor, and Google Business profiles.
+Reviews are well-known to be among Google’s 200+ ranking factors, and are displayed in the search results for your business.
+This includes Facebook, Yelp, TripAdvisor, and the big one – Google Business reviews.

 Whether you’re B2B or B2C, earning multiple strong reviews can help you get into the local pack (the top 3 results shown on a map).
 A few spammy or poor reviews, on the other hand, can lower your position in the results.